A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · The story might be returned to you for further revision (if needed) or will receive approval at this point.

-· The maximum number of beta-readings done on a single story is three.
+· Mostly, the maximum number of beta-readings done on a single story is three.
 After this point, the story is either accepted as it was received the last time, or if it still doesn’t meet the minimum standard required, we reserve the right to refuse it.

 · It is considered polite to acknowledge the beta-reader for his/her work, when the story is posted.